How to Turn a Hunt Into a Home Video

 As the popularity of hunting videos and outdoor television grows, so does the desire of average hunters to video their own hunts.
 Every spring and fall, hunters across the country pack a video camera in their backpacks and head into the woods with hopes of catching a successful hunt on film.
 The problem is many hunters head into the woods with a new camera without really knowing how to properly film a hunt.
 Instead of going home with quality video footage, they go home with footage that looks like it was taken during an earthquake.

-Brian Bychowski with Pine Ridge Archery and Marc Baird, Producer of The Crush with Lee and Tiffany, both know a lot about taping hunts.
+Brian Bychowski with Pine Ridge Archery and Video Producer Marc Baird both know a lot about filming hunts.
 Bychowski spent years filming and editing for Midwest Outdoors, a television show based out of Illinois.
 According to him, hunters must first learn how to properly use a video camera.

 If you are hunting with a friend and you take turns filming each other, getting the shot on film can be difficult.
 Placing the cameraman's stand in the right spot makes all the difference in the world.